bathejasumeet/jetbrains-scala-ex/README.md

             + JSONSerialization

 `json4s` and pattern matching is used for serialization and deserialization.
-The serialization and deserialization both are carried taking into consideration the boundary conditions that the type `BooleanExpression` specified in the problem impose.
+The serialization and deserialization both are carried taking into consideration the boundary conditions that the type `BooleanExpression` specified in the problem imposes.

 For serialization / Deserialization, following are the case-insensitive `Boolean-Expression : JSON` mappings:
 + `True -> true [primitive]`